ammmze/DeployMint/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 2.1.1 =
+* Fix bugs with editing origin and tables.
+* Filter custom tables that are empty

 = 2.1.0 =
 * Added ability to specify additional tables to include in the snapshots